wydengyre/pgs-to-srt/README.md

 ## Installation

-The main prerequisite is [deno](https://deno.land).
-You'll need [`just`](https://github.com/casey/just) and [`curl`](https://curl.se) to build the project.

-1. Clone this repo: `git clone --depth=1 git@github.com:wydengyre/pgs-to-srt.git`
-2. Enter the resulting directory: `cd pgs-to-srt`
-3. Install dependencies: `make deps`
-4. (Optional, but recommended for ease of use) Install the main
-   script: `deno install --allow-read --import-map import_map.json --name pgs-to-srt deno/main.ts`
+[Releases](https://github.com/wydengyre/pgs-to-srt/releases) are published on GitHub as zip files.

-Once installed, the onscreen instructions will give you tips for adding the tool to your `PATH`.
+Uncompress the ZIP to a desired location.
+You may then install the main script, `pgs-to-srt.js` to facilitate use: `deno install --allow-read pgs-to-srt.js`.
+Onscreen instructions will provide tips for adding the tool to your terminal `PATH`.

 ## Converting subtitles